Regional Weather Summary

 Issued by NWS Central Illinois

 WEATHER SUMMARY FOR CENTRAL AND SOUTHEAST ILLINOIS

 NATIONAL WEATHER SERVICE LINCOLN IL

-High temperatures on Sunday, will range from the lower 50s in
+Sunday will range from the 20s over Wisconsin, to the lower 50s in

 southeast Missouri.
 However, many areas will see falling